Murder of Nicholas Markowitz: Kidnapping and murder

 Markowitz lived in West Hills, Los Angeles, with his parents, Jeff and Susan Markowitz.
 A feud between Nicholas' older half-brother, Ben Markowitz, and Jesse James Hollywood, a mid-level drug dealer, began over an alleged $1,200 debt owed to Hollywood by Ben Markowitz.
 On August 6, 2000, Hollywood and his friends Jesse Rugge and William Skidmore decided to confront Ben.
 On their way to see him, they saw Nicholas walking on the side of the road and decided to abduct him and hold him for ransom.
 After they chased, assaulted, and abducted Nicholas, they forced him into a white van and sped off.

 Markowitz's captors took him to Santa Barbara and plied him with drugs and alcohol.
 While in Santa Barbara, Nicholas met Rugge's friends Graham Pressley, Natasha Adams-Young, and Kelly Carpenter and attended various house parties with them.
-Reports indicate that many witnesses, parents and teens alike, saw Nicholas with the others, but did not realize anything was amiss.
+Reports indicate that many witnesses, parents and teens alike, saw Nicholas with the others, but either did not realize anything was amiss or chose not to report it.

 After Hollywood told Rugge that Nicholas would be returning home, Rugge and several others held a party at the Lemon Tree Inn.
 However, after learning of the legal ramifications he could face for kidnapping, Hollywood called Ryan Hoyt, another member of his gang who owed him money.
 Hollywood gave Hoyt a TEC-9 semi-automatic handgun and directed him to kill Nicholas as a way of paying off his debt.
-A decision was made to commit the murder on the Lizard’s Mouth trail in the Santa Ynez Mountains north of Goleta, California.
+A decision was made to commit the murder on the Lizard’s Mouth trail in the Santa Ynez Mountains north of Goleta.

 After the party, Hoyt, Rugge, and Pressley drove Nicholas to the mountains and walked up a trail to a grave dug by Pressley earlier that night.
 Rugge bound Nicholas's hands behind his back and covered his mouth with duct tape.
 Hoyt then hit Nicholas in the back of the head with a shovel, knocking him into the grave, and shot him nine times with Hollywood's handgun.
 The grave was shallow, and was located near a popular trail.
 Nicholas's body was found on August 12, 2000.
 Hoyt, Rugge, Skidmore, and Pressley were all arrested.
-Hollywood went on the run, but was eventually captured in a small town near Rio de Janeiro five years later.
+Hollywood went on the run; he was captured in a town near Rio de Janeiro five years later.

 Legal proceedings

-Several civil and criminal court proceedings have arisen from the Markowitz murder.
+Several civil and criminal court proceedings resulted in relation to the Markowitz murder.
 Those proceedings include: